sakshirawat1611/prodesk-capstone-VitalSync/Prompts.md

 - **Debugging:** Fixed a `dotenv.config()` ordering bug — it was called after other `require()`s that needed env vars already loaded, causing Stripe's SDK to throw "apiKey not provided."

+## Sprint 16 — Code Freeze: Validation, AI Endpoint & Rate Limiting

+Same mentor approach: Claude explained each concept first and asked me to write the code myself, then reviewed every file I wrote before I moved on.

+- **Validation:** Claude explained why Zod checks data *before* Mongoose ever sees it, then had me write the schemas myself for `auth.js` and `appointments.js` line by line, reviewing each version I pasted back until it was correct.
+Same for `CastError` handling on the ID-based appointment routes.
+- **AI endpoint:** Claude walked me through building `ai.js` piece by piece — imports, schema, the route itself — checking my code at each step.
+Helped debug a 404 when Google retired the model I first used, swapping to a current one.
+- **Rate limiting:** Claude explained the concept with a phone-lock analogy, then reviewed my `index.js` changes multiple times, catching an ordering bug (middleware must run before the route it protects) before it shipped.
+- **Console.log audit:** Claude had me search my own codebase with `findstr` rather than guessing, then reviewed the results together to confirm nothing needed removing.

+Every file — `auth.js`, `appointments.js`, `ai.js`, `index.js` — went
+through multiple rounds of Claude reviewing what I wrote and correcting mistakes, rather than writing it for me.